 You might want to import data from an internal or third-party system like BMC Remedy or Service Now.
 This article guides you through importing data from another database.
 Learn more about importing

-You need to be a Jira admin to create and configure database imports.
+You need to be a Jira admin to create, configure, and enable database imports.